dakujem/oliva/readme.md

 $builder = new TreeBuilder(
     node: fn(Item $item) => new Node($item),      // How to create a node.
-    vector: TreeBuilder::fixed(                   // How to extract path vector.
+    vector: Path::fixed(                          // How to extract path vector.
         levelWidth: 3,
         accessor: fn(Item $item) => $item->path,
     ),